Silvio Berlusconi: Subsequent elections

 The House of Freedoms did not do as well in the 2003 local elections as it did in the 2001 national elections.
 In common with many other European governing groups, in the 2004 elections to the European Parliament, gained 43.37% support.
 Forza Italia's support was also reduced from 29.5% to 21.0% (in the 1999 European elections Forza Italia had 25.2%).
-As an outcome of these results the other coalition parties, whose electoral results were more satisfactory, asked Berlusconi and Forza Italia for greater influence on the government's political line.
+As an outcome of these results, the other coalition parties, whose electoral results were more satisfactory, asked Berlusconi and Forza Italia for greater influence on the government's political line.

 Berlusconi III Cabinet

-In the regional elections on 3–4 April 2005, centre-left candidates for regional presidencies won in 12 out of 14 regions where control of local governments and presidencies were at stake.
+In the regional elections on 3–4 April 2005, centre-left candidates for regional presidencies won in 11 out of 13 regions where control of local governments and presidencies were at stake.
 Berlusconi's coalition held only two of the regions (Lombardy and Veneto) up for re-election.
 Three parties, Union of Christian and Centre Democrats, National Alliance and New Italian Socialist Party, threatened to withdraw from the Berlusconi government.
 Berlusconi after some hesitation, then presented to the president of Italy a request for the dissolution of his government on 20 April.
 On 23 April, he formed a new government with the same allies, reshuffling ministers and amending the government programme.
 A key point demanded by the Union of Christian and Centre Democrats and to a lesser extent by the National Alliance for their continued support was that the strong focus on tax reduction be reduced.

 Attempt to reform the Italian constitution

 A key point in the Berlusconi government's programme was a planned reform of the Italian constitution, which Berlusconi considered to be inspired by the Soviet Union, an issue on which the coalition parties themselves initially had significantly different opinions.
 Lega Nord insisted on a federalist reform (devolution of more power to the regions) as a condition for remaining in the coalition.
-The National Alliance party pushed for a strong premiership (more powers to the Prime Minister), intended as a counterweight to any federalist reform, to preserve the integrity of the nation.
-The Union of Christian and Centre Democrats asked for a proportional electoral law that would not damage small parties, and was generally more willing to discuss compromises with the moderate wing of the opposition.
+The National Alliance party pushed for a strong premiership (more powers to the prime minister).

 Difficulties in negotiating an agreement caused some internal unrest in the Berlusconi government in 2003, but they were mostly overcome and the law including devolution of powers to the regions, Federal Senate, and strong premiership, was passed by the Senate in April 2004; it was slightly modified by the Chamber of Deputies in October 2004, and again in October 2005, and finally approved by the Senate on 16 November 2005, with a narrow majority.
 Approval in a referendum is necessary to amend the Italian constitution without a qualified two-thirds parliamentary majority.
-The referendum was held on 25–26 July 2006 and resulted in the rejection of the constitutional reform, with 61.3% of voters casting ballots against it.
+The referendum was held on 25–26 June 2006 and resulted in the rejection of the constitutional reform, with 61.3% of voters casting ballots against it.